 Halo Kiwi Ingredients

-Each bottle contains 30 capsules and 1 capsule of contains the following ingredients:
+Each bottle contains 30 capsules.
+Each 1 capsule contains the following ingredients:

 |Amount Per Serving||Dosage||Percent DV|